-Posterior Pelvic Pain (Sacroiliac Joint Pain) in Pregnant Women
+Sacroiliac Joint Pain or Posterior Pelvic Pain in Pregnant Women and Physiotherapy

-While pain may begin at any time during pregnancy, PPP on average begins in the 18th week of pregnancy and becomes more intense as the pregnancy progresses.
-The pain usually spontaneously resolves within 3 months post delivery.
-But in some cases it can become chronic and disabling.
+While pain may begin at any time during pregnancy, PPP on average begins in the 18th week of pregnancy (the middle of the 2nd Trimester) and becomes more intense as the pregnancy progresses.
+The pain usually spontaneously resolves within 3 months after your pregnancy.
+But in some cases, it can become chronic and disabling.

 What are the Sacroiliac joints?

 The sacroiliac joints (SIJ) formed between the sacrum, a triangular-shaped bone in the lower portion of the spine, and the right and left ilium of the pelvis.
 The SIJ is a strong and stable weight-bearing joint that permits very little movement due to its natural structure.

 The main role of the SIJ is to allow forces to be transmitted effectively through the body, absorbing impact from the legs to the spine during activities such as walking, running and jumping.